ropg/ezTime/README.md

 `void clearCache(bool delete_section = false)`&nbsp;&nbsp;&nbsp;&nbsp;&mdash;&nbsp;**MUST** be prefixed with name of a timezone

 Clears the cache for a timezone.
-If you use EEPROM the bytes are overwritten with zeroes, if you use NVS, the key is deleted.
+If you use EEPROM, the bytes are overwritten with zeroes, if you use NVS, the key is deleted.
 If you provide the argument `true` using NVS the entire section is deleted.
 Do this only if that section does not contain anything else that you want to keep.

 &nbsp;